frasalde/frasalde/README.md

-### Hi everyone! :smile:
+# Hi everyone! :smile:
 ---
 You can call me Fran.
-I am a telecommunications engineer with a passion for Big Data.
+I'm a telecommunications engineer with a passion for Big Data.
 I like to be always up to date about what are the new technologies within the sector, so I try to renew myself continuously, without losing sight of the fundamentals.

 ## Connect with Me :mailbox: